AP Explains: Election’s validity intact despite Trump claims

 WHAT ARE TRUMP’S ALLIES SAYING?

-Senate Majority Leader Mitch McConnell said Trump was “100% within his rights to look into allegations of irregularities and weigh his legal options.”
+Senate Majority Leader Mitch McConnell, R-Ky., said Trump was “100% within his rights to look into allegations of irregularities and weigh his legal options.”
 Attorney General William Barr authorized the Justice Department to investigate “clear and apparently-credible allegations of irregularities.”

 WHAT HAPPENS NEXT?